sumimakito/AwesomeQRCode/README.md

 ## Showcase

-> More styles and options are available in the Awesome QR app.

-No Logo|With Logo|Animated
+No Logo|With Logo|Animated GIF
 ------------ | ------------- | -------------
 <img src="art/no_logo.png" width="400"> | <img src="art/with_logo.png" width="400"> | <img src="art/gif.gif" width="400">

+> Listing only several styles for demonstration.
+>
+> Find out more styles and options in the Awesome QR app!

 ## Installation